 Antioxidants

-Antioxidants, also called antioxidants, are a group of chemical compounds that have the ability to inhibit or delay oxidation processes in human body.
-Their task is to neutralize free radicals and protect against oxidative stress.
+Antioxidants are a group of chemical compounds that help inhibit or slow oxidative processes in the human body.
+Their primary role is to neutralize free radicals and support cellular protection against oxidative stress.

 • endogenous, which occur naturally in human body (e.g. glutathione, synthesized in cells by vitamin C),

-• exogenous, which must be supplied to the body with food or in the form of dietary supplements, e.g. beta-carotene or lutein.
+• exogenous, which must be supplied to the body with food or as a dietary supplement, e.g. beta-carotene or lutein.

-If antioxidants can neutralize free radicals, what exactly are they?
+How can antioxidants neutralize free radicals, and what exactly are antioxidants?

 • environmental pollution,